Is Indoor or Outdoor Exercise Better?

 By Jeremy Robinson, Certified Personal Trainer

 As the weather begins to warm up, I hear a lot of clients tell me that they’d rather be outside than inside working out.
 If outside activity is what gets you excited about being active, fantastic!
-There are plenty of ways to incorporate both indoor and outdoor exercises into your daily routine, and having a healthy combination of both will not only help you avoid those pesky plateaus, but the change in routine will actually improve your fitness level.
+There are plenty of ways to incorporate both indoor and outdoor exercise into your daily routine, and having a healthy combination of both will not only help you avoid those pesky plateaus, but the change in routine will actually improve your fitness level.
 Allow your body to experience the best of both indoor and outdoor activity to reach your maximum fitness potential.

 The Benefits of Getting Outside for Your Workout